dbartholomae/lambda-middleware/packages/json-deserializer/README.md

 Depending on the request payload and header the following can happen:

 - **The event has a valid json content-type header** (eg. `application/json`), and:
-  - **The body contains a valid JSON payload** - body is deserialized and the event object body property is replaced with an object of type Record<string, unknown>.
+  - **The body contains a valid JSON payload** - `body` is deserialized and added back to the event object as `bodyObject` with a type of `Record<string, unknown>`.
   - **The body has invalid JSON payload** - the middleware throws a `RequestBodyNotJsonError`.
-- **The event has a non json content-type header** - the middleware will replace the body with `null`.
+- **The event has a non json content-type header** - the middleware will add a `bodyObject` property with `null`.
-- **The event has no body set** - the middleware will replace the body with `null`.
+- **The event has no body set** - the middleware will add a `bodyObject` property with `null`.

-Please note that this middleware just provides a basic object to the handler, without typing for the properties, you will need to handle validation of the request body object separately.
+Please note that this middleware just provides a basic object to the handler without typing for the properties, you will need to handle validation of the request body object separately.

 ## Lambda middleware